 The hike to Guinn Pass

-Once we got to Guinn Pass we stopped for lunch – my traditional almond butter and banana sandwich, just in case you’re interested.
+Once we got to Guinn Pass we stopped for lunch.
 I should have brought a piece of something soft to sit on because it’s flat and stony at the pass – and not very comfortable.

 As you can imagine, the views got better and better with every foot we climbed.
 By the time we reached the nob we figured we might as well go for the top as it wasn’t far then.
 And so we did – although I’d say for us with picture taking and discussion time it was closer to 30 minutes up and 25 minutes down.

-It wasn’t until 2:45 that we were back at the pass.
-We still had 8.5 kilometres to get back to the car, and 3,000 feet to descend.
+It wasn’t until 2:45 PM that we were back at the pass.
+We still had a lot of kilometres to get back to the car, and 3,000 feet to descend.
 Poles definitely come in handy on the descent.

 By the time we got to the set of pools in the photo below, perhaps a kilometre from the parking lot, we were both ready to revive our feet.
 The water was icy cold and in less than 30 seconds the pain was too much.
 But our feet felt alive for the last of the hike.